Sun & Skin News

 If you answered yes to any of the above questions, make an appointment with your dermatologist and be sure to share your concerns.
 And even if you answered, “I don’t know” to one, go ahead and make the call.
 While a “yes” or an “I’m not so sure” response in no way guarantees that you have skin cancer, it means there may be cause for concern.

 Another question that doesn’t speak to the technical warning signs but is nevertheless important is, “What is your gut telling you?”
 We often hear from skin cancer patients who didn’t exhibit the classic ABCDE signs of melanoma, but they trusted their instincts that something wasn’t quite right and made an appointment with a dermatologist.
 You know your body best, and when it comes to your health, you should be your own advocate.
-When it doubt, always check it out.
+When you see something new, changing or unusual on your skin, get it looked at right away.
+When it doubt, check it out.

-It’s important to remember that just because your friend John has had skin cancer, it doesn’t mean that you’ll receive the same diagnosis.
-But his post is a valuable reminder: Every person, regardless of age, gender or background, is at risk for the world’s most common cancer.
-Daily sun protection, coupled with annual visits to your dermatologist for a complete skin exam, are the best ways to prevent it.
+It’s important to remember that just because your friend has had skin cancer, it doesn’t mean that you’ll receive the same diagnosis.
+But his post is a valuable reminder: Every person, regardless of age, gender or skin tone, is at risk for the world’s most common cancer.
+In fact, one in five people in the U.S. will develop skin cancer in their lifetime.
+Daily sun protection, combined with annual visits to your dermatologist for a complete skin exam, are the best ways to prevent it.
 (Along with interim visits if your gut tells you something is not right.)
 So heed John’s advice and lather on that sunscreen, but don’t stop there.
 Always wear UV-protective clothing, a wide-brimmed hat and UV-blocking sunglasses, and seek the shade.

 Make a Donation